DarkBunniee/Fraud-Analysis-Using-Machine-Learning/README.md

 # Fraud Analysis with Credit Card Dataset using Machine Learning
 This project aims to perform fraud analysis on a credit card dataset using machine learning techniques.
-The goal is to develop a model that can accurately classify transactions as either fraudulent or legitimate, based on the provided features.
+The goal is to develop a model that can accurately classify transactions as either fraudulent or legitimate, based on the provided features for the client abhishek ganguley.

 ## Objective
 The main objective of this project is to develop a machine learning model that can accurately classify credit card transactions as either fraudulent or legitimate.
 By analyzing a credit card dataset, we aim to identify patterns and indicators of fraudulent activity and build a model capable of detecting and flagging potential fraud in real-time.